The Technology Behind the SpaceGold Mining Engine

 At 1 AU there is 1368 W/m2 of sunlight.
 A sheet of highly structured photonic glass that consists of 100 layers of 60 glass atom thick glass with sapphire titanium coating that produces 912 W/m2 of intense UV laser light at 125 nm.

 912 W/m2 UV laser pulses create a plasma stream from asteroid regolith with an efficiency of 21 MJ/kg.
 That is it takes 21 MJ to vaporise to plasma a kg of asteroid regolith.
 So 44.2 kW/kg yields a processing rate of 2.15 g/s per kg of primary at 1 AU.

 Photonic propulsion has the capacity to take inert retroreflectors and efficiently propel them up to 86.6% light speed.
 A speed where the retroreflector has the same kinetic energy as it does rest energy.
 At these speeds it takes vanishingly little inert mass to propel objects at speeds used for interplanetary propulsion.
 The amount of thrust per unit power approximates pure photonic thrust.
 Namely, 21.59 milligee at 1 AU.

 The photonic sheet that processes the UV laser energy within the shell to perform a variety of computing functions and other functions sustains the same power density as glass based optical fibers.
 This allows the shell to operate at power levels 10,000x greater than found at the Earth’s distance from the sun.

 Power Beaming Over Interplanetary Distances

-So, at 10,000x the power density we have the following specific capacitie we can process 2.15 kg/sec regolith.
-At 5.54 ppm gold, this has the potential to process 375.6 kg of gold per kg of receiver.
+At 10,000x the power density, we have the following specific capacity we can process 2.15 kg/sec regolith.
+At 5.54 ppm gold, this has the potential to process 375.6 kg of gold per kg of the receiver.